-NWEA™ is committed to supporting the next generation of researchers and scholars with the Kingsbury Research Award.
-Named in honor of Dr. Gage Kingsbury, a pioneer in adaptive achievement testing, these awards are designed to help graduate students and university researchers without project funding further their research goals and projects.
-The purpose of the award is to make our anonymized longitudinal student achievement data available to graduate students and university researchers without financial support.
+NWEA is committed to supporting the next generation of researchers and scholars with the Kingsbury Research Award.
+Named in honor of Dr. Gage Kingsbury, a pioneer in adaptive achievement testing, this award is available to graduate students and university researchers without project funding.
+The award helps them further their research goals by providing access to our anonymized longitudinal student achievement data.

 Recent Kingsbury Research Award Winners